-FAQ for Columbia’s Preferred Name Policy
+FAQ for Columbia’s Preferred/Chosen Name Policy

 Columbia University recognizes that some students prefer to identify themselves by a First Name and/or Middle Name other than their Legal Name.
-For this reason, beginning in the Spring 2016 semester, the University will enable students to use a “Preferred Name” where possible in the course of University business and education.
+For this reason, beginning in the Spring 2016 semester, the University will enable students to use a “Preferred/Chosen Name” where possible in the course of University business and education.

-Under Columbia’s Preferred Name policy, any student may choose to identify a Preferred First and/or Middle Name in addition to the Legal Name.
-Students may request this service via a link on SSOL.
-The student’s Preferred Name may be used in many University contexts, including SSOL, class rosters, CourseWorks, and Canvas, and on ID Cards as described below.
+Under Columbia’s Preferred/Chosen Name policy, any student may choose to identify a Preferred First and/or Middle Name in addition to the Legal Name.
+Students may request this service via a link on Vergil.
+The student’s Preferred/Chosen Name may be used in many University contexts, including Vergil, class rosters, CourseWorks, and Canvas, and on ID Cards as described below.
 For some other records, also described below, the University is legally required to use a student’s Legal Name.
-However, whenever reasonably possible, a student’s “Preferred Name” will be used.
+However, whenever reasonably possible, a student’s “Preferred/Chosen Name” will be used.

 Barnard and Teachers College students should contact their own college registrar's office.